openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 If implemented, Red Hat will document the addition of this new collection.
 We  introduce the risk that some number of customers who would have or are sending telemetry data via the Insights operator will choose to turn it off because they are uncomfortable sharing this additional data.

-The insights-operator-runtime needs to be continually updated to detect new workloads  that Red Hat wants information about.
+The insights-runtime-extractor needs to be continually updated to detect new workloads  that Red Hat wants information about.
-This can be done iteratively and will require an updated reference to the insights-operator-runtime image in the Insights Operator to take into account the additional detections.
+This can be done iteratively and will require an updated reference to the insights-runtime-extractor image in the Insights Operator to take into account the additional detections.

-As the insights-operator-runtime is sanitizing the data extracted from the containers, it is not able to retrieve "raw" data (such as processes' name and command line) which limits its ability to detect emerging trends.
-The insights-operator-runtime must provide fingerprints executables for workloads that Red Hat wants to monitor.
+As the insights-runtime-extractor is sanitizing the data extracted from the containers, it is not able to retrieve "raw" data (such as processes' name and command line) which limits its ability to detect emerging trends.
+The insights-runtime-extractor must provide fingerprints executables for workloads that Red Hat wants to monitor.

 ## Design Details

 ### Open Questions [optional]

-#### insights-operator-runtime Image Availability
+#### insights-runtime-extractor Image Availability

-The Insights Operator must be able to deploy the insights-operator-runtime from an image that is available by default in the cluster image registry.
+The Insights Operator must be able to deploy the insights-runtime-extractor from an image that is available by default in the cluster image registry.

 ## Test Plan

-### insights-operator-runtime Test Plan
+### insights-runtime-extractor Test Plan

-The insights-operator-runtime can be tested in isolation to verify its capability to scan containers and collect the expected runtime info.
+The insights-runtime-extractor can be tested in isolation to verify its capability to scan containers and collect the expected runtime info.

-Testing the insights-operator-runtime can be done outside of the Insights Operator test suite.
+Testing the insights-runtime-extractor can be done outside of the Insights Operator test suite.
 It requires integration tests with applications based on the detectable runtime stacks.
-A end-to-end (e2e) test suite can be developed to verify the capabilities of the insights-operator-runtime.
+A end-to-end (e2e) test suite can be developed to verify the capabilities of the insights-runtime-extractor.

 ### Insights Operator Test Plan

-The integration tests for the Insights Operator will verify that it is able to properly deploy the insights-operator-runtime as a `DaemonSet` and have some smoke tests to validate that the additional runtime info can effectively be collected.
+The integration tests for the Insights Operator will verify that it is able to properly deploy the insights-runtime-extractor as a `DaemonSet` and have some smoke tests to validate that the additional runtime info can effectively be collected.

 ## Graduation Criteria

-TBD
+The plan is to introduce the first version of this enhancement behind the `TechPreviewNoUpgrade` feature gate.
+It would be an opt-in feature called `InsightsRuntimeExtractor`.

 ### Dev Preview -> Tech Preview

 This enhancement would be behind the featuregate capabilities of OpenShift

-* Add a non-public flag to enable it on a cluster to collect runtime information
-* End User documentation is not required
-* Sufficient test coverage
-* Gather feedback from users
-* Generate reports to validate the consumption of the additional runtime information
+When `TechPreviewNoUpgrade` feature gate is not enabled, the Insights operator works and reports in the same way.
+When `TechPreviewNoUpgrade` feature is enabled, the extractor's daemon set is deployed and the runtime info will be added to the gathered workload payload.

 ### Tech Preview -> GA

+The `TechPreviewNoUpgrade` feature gate requirement is removed.
+The behavior defined above in the [Dev Preview -> Tech Preview](#dev-preview---tech-preview) section is still true.

+Other than that we would like to:

-*  More testing
+*  More testing (including end-to-end testing)
 *  Sufficient time for feedback
-*  Available by default
 *  Conduct load testing
 * User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/blob/main/support/remote_health_monitoring/using-insights-operator.adoc) if needed

 ### Removing a deprecated feature

-Not relevant for this proposal
+The additional field `runtimeInfo` introduced in the `workloadContainerShape` would remain (and be documented as `Deprecated`).
+It would always be empty.

 ## Upgrade / Downgrade Strategy

-Upgrades/downgrades of the insights-operator-runtime will be handled by updating its image URL in the Insights Operator configuration.
+Upgrades/downgrades of the insights-runtime-extractor will be handled by updating its image URL in the Insights Operator manifests.
-The release cycle of the insights-operator-runtime is bound to the Insight Operator release cycle.
+The release cycle of the insights-runtime-extractor is bound to the Insight Operator release cycle.

 This proposal does not bring additional change to the upgrade/downgrade of the OpenShift Insights Operator.